spadma3/duck/catkin_ws/src/20-indefinite-navigation/fleet_planning/README.md

-# Package Fleet Planning {#package-fleet-planning}
+# Package Fleet Planning {#fleet_planning}

 The fleet planning package provides functionality for the high level control a large number of Duckiebots, the visualization of their locations and status on a map of the Duckietown and an interactive taxi service.
 It will provide you with a GUI running on a laptop that can be used to generate transportation requests.
 The Duckiebots will pick up the customer at their location and bring him/her to their desired final destination.

 First, we describe what is needed, which includes: